StackVista/stackstate-docs/stackpacks/integrations/azure.md

 {% endtabs %}

 {% hint style="info" %}
 Note that the install script is optimized to run with Azure CLI versions 2.24.0 and earlier.
+When running with Azure CLI versions 2.24.1 and above, you may see deprecation warnings.
 {% endhint %}

 ### Status